-Anyone curious about monopoly business practices should have a look at the economics profession, where the chances of finding a heterodox economist, to say nothing of a Marxist, are close to zero.
-Mainstream economists have cornered the knowledge market across the length and breath of social life, including in higher education, research institutes, think tanks, the business world, corporate media, non-governmental organizations and the public sector.
+Anyone curious about monopoly business practices will learn a lot from the operations of the economics profession, where the chances of finding a heterodox economist, to say nothing of a self-identified Marxist, are close to zero.
+The mainstream has established a de facto monopoly of its corner of the knowledge market, one that extends across the length and breath of institutional life in the US, from the halls of academe to research institutes, think tanks, the business world, corporate media, non-governmental organizations and the public sector.

-What do these monopolists who preach the glories of the free market have to say about the economic system that dominates our lives?
-If you are college freshman enrolled in Econ 101, what are you likely to hear from your instructor on the subject of capitalism?
+What do these monopolists have to say about the economic system that controls our lives?
+If you were a college freshman required to take Econ 101, what would you be likely to hear on the subject of capitalism?

 In search of an answer, I clicked on the website of the International Monetary Fund, the tough-love enforcer of fiscal austerity and structural adjustment across most of the planet today.
-The IMF is a go-to source for official wisdom on the dismal science by virtue of its status as a financial cornerstone of the global economy.
-On its website, the World Economic Forum pays tribute to the IMF as "the world's financial firefighter."
-The Forum is speaking for the global elites who converge on Davos every year, projecting confidence and competence but, in truth, scarred shitless at the thought that the financial system in which they are heavily invested could go up in flames at any time.
+The IMF is a go-to source for official wisdom on the dismal science by virtue of its status as a financial cornerstone of the global economy, described in glowing terms by the World Economic Forum as "the world's financial firefighter."
+The Forum is speaking for the global elites who converge on Davos every year, projecting confidence and competence but, in truth, terrified at the thought that the financial system in which they are deeply invested could go up in flames at any time.
 The IMF's job is to keep borrowers in line, lenders in the black and the Davos crowd in high spirits.

 I came across an essay titled, "What Is Capitalism?"
 Bingo!